Skip to main content

 1. Firstly, create app.tsx that contains the ProxyCounter module which needs to be executed in Coworker.

-Its calling method spawn(this.proxyCounter, 'increase', []) is exactly the same as that of general Shared Web Apps.
+Its calling method delegate(this.proxyCounter, 'increase', []) is exactly the same as that of general Shared Web Apps.
 Whether it will be executed with a proxy in Coworker depends on the configuration of createApp.

 import React from "react";